openjusticeok/ojoslackr/README.md

----
-output: github_document
----

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # ojoslackr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ojoslackr is to ...
+The goal of ojoslackr is to …

 ## Installation